secretstartups/handbook/ceo/shadow/index.html.md

 #### CEO shadow introductions

-At the start of meetings, CEO shadows will introduce themselves.
+**Order of introductions:** At the start of meetings, CEO shadows will introduce themselves.
 There is no set order for which shadow introduces themselves first.
 Sometimes one shadow will arrive to the meeting first, and make their introduction as the **first shadow** to speak.
-The terms **first** and **second** shadow define the order of who has decided to speak in any relevant meeting.
+During investor meetings, Sid may decide the order for CEO Shadow introductions by mentioning one of the CEO Shadows first, usually the CEO Shadow who is completing their last week in the two week program.

 It's important to set the correct tone, so please stick to the following introductions verbatim.

-When attending Valley meetings please be sure to use the **For Valley meetings** intro.
+When attending [Valley meetings](/handbook/ceo/shadow/#valley-meetings) please be sure to use the **For Valley meetings** intro.
 It can cause much confusion if you mention GitLab when Sid is acting in an individual capacity.

 When attending investor meetings, please introduce yourself and hand it off to the next team member by announcing their name.